- Completed the installation of 1,089 Automatic Weather Stations (AWS) in the entire Seoul

 rain spell, severe rainstorm, and typhoon.

 unveiled its integrated weather monitoring system.
-Weather Planet (www.weatherplanet.co.kr) is a
+Weather Planet (

 real-time weather information service that utilizes mobile phone base stations to collect weather data.